Bi-Lipschitz extensions and outlier embeddings into trees: Introduction

 \section{Introduction}

-Many algorithmic solutions to metric problems begin by embedding the given metric into a hierarchically separated tree (HST) and then solving the problem on that more structured space.
-The distortion (the multiplicatively worst change in pairwise distance) of the embedding affects the final approximation factor of such algorithms.
-Randomized algorithms that optimize the expected value of the objective function can use probabilistic embeddings, which bound the {\em expected} distortion for each pair of nodes.
-A series of works \cite{alon1995graph,bartal1996,bartal1998,frt04} showed that {\em probabilistic} embeddings can embed any $n$-point metric into trees with expected distortion $O(\log n)$.
+Low-distortion embeddings into trees are a fundamental algorithmic tool for reducing optimization problems on general graph metrics to the special case of tree metrics, where they are often easier to solve.
+The distortion of an embedding, defined as the maximum multiplicative change in pairwise distances, directly determines the loss in performance incurred by such a reduction.
+A series of works \cite{alon1995graph,bartal1996,bartal1998,frt04} showed that {\em probabilistic} embeddings can embed any $n$-point metric into hierarchically separated trees (HSTs) with expected distortion $O(\log n)$.
 While uniform distortion bounds are helpful in understanding the general effectiveness of using metric embeddings to solve a problem, from a practical perspective, we may ask how well a particular given metric $(X,d)$ can embed into trees.
 Indeed, for some metrics the optimal distortion is $\Omega(\log n)$ but for others it may be much smaller, e.g. $O(1)$, providing better algorithmic results.

-{\bf In this paper we investigate instance-optimal distortion for probabilistic embeddings into trees by exploring the role of outliers.} For a finite metric $(X,d)$, a $(k,c)$-outlier embedding is a map from ``most of'' $X$, namely all but $k$ vertices that we call outliers, into another metric space $Y$ such that the distortion over the non-outliers is bounded by $c$.
+{\bf In this paper we investigate instance-optimal distortion for probabilistic embeddings into trees by exploring the role of outliers.} For a finite metric $(X,d)$, a $(k,c)$-outlier embedding is a map defined on ``most of'' $X$---that is on all but $k$ vertices, which we designate as outliers---into another metric space $Y$ such that the distortion over the non-outliers is bounded by $c$.
 Intuitively, we can view the outliers as noisy or adversarial data that may hurt the quality of the instance-optimal embedding from $X$ into $Y$.
 The goal of the outlier embedding is to identify and remove these outliers upfront so as to obtain a much better embedding over the remaining points.
 Algorithmically, given a target distortion $c$, we want to find the smallest $k$ such that the removal of $k$ outliers enables embedding the rest of the metric with distortion at most $c$.
-In this paper, we focus on outlier embeddings in a probabilistic setting, and give bicriteria approximations that provide tradeoffs between outlier set size and distortion.
+In this paper, we develop probabilistic outlier embeddings into trees, providing a tradeoff between outlier set size and distortion.
 Our main result is as follows.